All Year: Yes

 Once we signed up with HelpX and Wwoof, the ranch has continually progressed forward thanks to some wonderful help from around the world.

-When a new resident volunteer arrives here on the ranch, I warn them to get their feet well planted on the ground because they will be knocked over with kids running to hug and greet them.
 The kids are so very grateful for all who have come and who have left them with wonderful memories as well as fences, buildings, repairs, etc. The kids are fascinated by the different stories resident volunteers bring from around the world and they love listening to the different accents.

 Resident volunteers who come here work hard but go away knowing they made a difference in the lives of children, animals we care for and in our environment.
 Your help is considered to be a great gift to all of us and has given more free time to the children so they can go back to riding horses, go-carts, and doing the other wonderful things this ranch was built to provide.
-However, you will also find the kids to be a great help on the ranch as well because they believe in the ranch and in themselves.
-They know they have, can and always will make a difference.

 If you are looking for a worthwhile experience and enjoy children and animals, this is the place to come.